BelkinNikita/Labirinth/README.md

 White block is a player

-Red blocks kill a player
+Red block kills a player

-Green blocks kill a player and red blocks
+Green block kills a player and red blocks

 Yellow blocks gains a score point

-If a green block destroys red or yellow block, than a player gets the score point
+If a green block destroys red or yellow block, than a player gets a score point

 Green block costs 20 score